QP/C 8.0.0

 Design for low-power is a broad subject that requires a holistic system approach to achieve a really long battery-powered operation.
 This example covers only certain software-related aspects of the problem.

-Most real-time systems, including traditional RTOSes and RTEFs, require a periodic time source called the system clock tick to keep track of time delays, timeouts, and QP::QTimeEvt "time events" in case of the event-driven QP frameworks.
+Most real-time systems, including traditional RTOSes and RTEFs, require a periodic time source called the system clock tick to keep track of time delays, timeouts, and QP::QTimeEvt "time events" in case of the event-driven QP Frameworks.
 The system clock tick is typically a periodic interrupt that occurs at a predetermined rate, typically between 10Hz and 1000Hz.

 While the system clock tick is very useful, it also has the unfortunate side effect of taking the processor out of a low power state as many as 1000 times per second regardless if real work needs to be done or not.
 This effect can have a significant negative impact on the power efficiency of the system.